Time and again I keep hearing pregnant women and mothers complain about how their backs stiffen and hurt.

 Now walk your feet to keep them ahead of your knees.
 Keep walking until your lower back touches the exercise ball.

-Ensure the ball is not placed on a smooth or slippery surface, to keep it from slipping out from under you.
+Ensure the ball is not placed on a smooth or slippery surface to keep it from slipping from under you.
 Respond to any discomfort by quitting immediately.

 Seated Side Stretch

-The seated side stretch is targeted towards the side body which includes the obliques (the flat muscle that forms the external layers of each of the abdominal wall) and other small muscles between your ribs.
+The seated side stretch is targeted towards the side body, including the obliques (the flat muscle that forms the external layers of each abdominal wall) and other small muscles between your ribs.

-To achieve this pose, you begin by taking the sukhasana pose (the cross-legged position).
+To achieve this pose, you take the sukhasana pose (the cross-legged position).

-Now place one hand to the ground (by your side) with your palm well fixed to the ground as well.
+Now place one hand on the ground (by your side) with your palm well fixed to the ground.

 The next thing you should do is lift the other arm over your head and bend to the other side.

-While you’re bending to the other side, your torso should be extended as well in the same direction.
+While bending to the other side, your torso should also be extended in the same direction.

 Single-Leg Hamstring Stretch (Seated)

-The single-leg hamstring stretch is a pose carried out to target places like the hamstrings, the lower back, and the adductor muscles.
+The single-leg hamstring stretch is a pose that targets places like the hamstrings, the lower back, and the adductor muscles.

-3 muscles make up the hamstrings and that includes the Biceps femoris, semimembranosus, and semitendinosus.
+3 muscles make up the hamstrings, including the Biceps femoris, semimembranosus, and semitendinosus.

 While the adductors are just any muscles that draw a part of the body towards its median line or the axis of an extremity.